|||

 Now we have three terms to interpret.
 So you have to ask, is this complete, simple, and lovable?”
 How is that easier?
 And is lovability” easier to target than viable”?
 (Brian De Haaff wrote a whole book on it and I was still a bit confused.)

-In my humble opinion, this is reaching into the cabinet for New Clothes instead of solving the Real Problem.
+In my humble opinion, this is reaching into the cabinet for New Clothes instead of doing what needs to be done.
+Solve the real problem.